pine64/blisp/README.md

 11. Congradulations, and [Stay Fluxey, my friends!](https://www.reddit.com/r/PINE64official/comments/xk9vxu/most_interesting_man_in_the_world_i_dont_always/?utm_source=share&utm_medium=web2x&context=3)

 ## Troubleshooting
-1. If the Pinecil V2 or device fails to connect to the PC:
+1. If the Pinecil V2 fails to connect to the PC:

     a. try different cable: usb-C to C is recommended over Usb-A, especially if you are having issues.